-- Individuals providing e-mails or other electronic documents confirming the employee’s effort must reference the effort certification document numbers and the account numbers for which they are confirming effort.
+- Individuals providing e-mails or other electronic documents confirming the employee’s effort must reference the effort certification document number and also the account numbers for which they are confirming effort.

 - Multiple notes and attachments are permitted on the effort certification documents, so this method may be preferable for individuals who have worked for multiple Principal Investigators or who have worked in multiple units.

 3. Some departments or units track employee effort through timesheets signed by the employee that record not only hours worked but also the specific projects or activities of the individual.
 In such cases, the timesheets may serve as sufficient documentation to approve the effort certification document.

 Effort certification documents must be reviewed, corrected (if applicable) and approved within 60 days after issuance by ORA.

 For Indiana University effort certification documents still unapproved at 60 days past issuance, all salaries (effort) posted to federally sponsored projects appearing in the effort certification document(s) in question will be removed to a non-sponsored account unless an exception to the certification and approval deadline has been granted by ORA.

 1. Exceptions to the effort certification and electronic document approval deadline may be granted by ORA for certain extenuating circumstances.
 Examples would be an extended illness of the certifier or a change in departmental personnel that delayed certification.

 2. Requests for exception must be formally communicated to ORA via e-mail at least five days before the certification deadline.
 E-mails may be sent to ORA_ACE@indiana.edu.